andrea-berling/ALGA/README.md

 ### About and Github page

-In the `About` menu the user can find simple instructions to use the app and the github page for the project
+In the `About` menu the user can find simple instructions to use the app and the github page of the project